Mind the gap: Challenges of deep learning approaches to Theory of Mind: Introduction

 Nevertheless, it is worth investigating ToM with DL for several reasons.
 First, there is a pressing concern to align the strategies discovered by DL models to human needs, desires, and values \cite{leike2018scalable,christian2020alignment,kenton2021alignment}.
 Furthermore, a practical goal of DL systems is to build artificial agents that interact with, support, and understand humans.
 To achieve this, there might not be a way around studying ToM because, at least according to some prominent views about communication, ToM is necessary for the emergence of meaningful communication and language \cite{tomasello2010origins,tomasello2014natural,scott2014speaking,mercier2017enigma}.
 According to this perspective, the only way to build agents that can communicate with humans or each other in a meaningful fashion is to understand and develop ToM capabilities.

-Finally, given that there is still much controversy about ToM even in humans \cite{siegal2008marvelous,call2011does,apperly2010mindreaders,wellman2014making,heyes2014cultural,quesque2020theory}, modern DL tools could in principle help to understand ToM at an unprecedented level.
-This is because one can open or modify individual components of the DL architecture.
-For example, suppose a given theory of ToM claims specific elements of ToM.
-In that case, one could try to disentangle these components in the deep neural network and selectively manipulate and remove them.
-In DL systems, one can find the artificial neurons and neuron populations that model other agents and then manipulate these components.
+Finally, given that there are still many open questions about ToM even in humans \cite{siegal2008marvelous,call2011does,apperly2010mindreaders,wellman2014making,heyes2014cultural,quesque2020theory}, modern DL tools could in principle help to understand ToM at an unprecedented level.
+For instance, while most researchers agree that language is important for the development of ToM \cite{siegal2008marvelous, wellman2014making}, the study of the role of language in humans has its own constraints.
+For example, it would be unethical to deprive children of language input.
+In DL models, on the other hand, one can easily parametrically change the amount of language input and precisely manipulate the words and phrases the model experiences.
+DL models are also useful because one can open or modify individual components of the DL architecture.
+For instance, in DL systems, one can find the artificial neurons and neuron populations that model other agents and then manipulate these components.
 This way it is possible to evaluate the necessity or sufficiency of specific elements of ToM in diverse tasks.
 In short, work on DL can illuminate aspects of ToM that are otherwise hard, if not impossible, to study in humans.
+However, this potential can be realized only if the DL models of ToM come close enough to natural ToM.

+Our goal in this paper is to highlight common problems in DL-based ToM research and to provide a concise overview of prior work done in humans that could inspire future DL systems.
+In the next section, we start by comparing ToM to vision to demonstrate that it will be more difficult to develop systems that have ToM-like abilities.
+In the third section, we will consider the problem of shortcuts: current DL-systems likely develop decision-rules that do not amount to ToM-skills.
+In section four, we explain that ToM is not a skill that emerges from training on a specific task.
+Section five looks at inherent biases that humans might have to develop ToM.
+The sixth section is focused on how DL might learn ToM with humans in the loop.
+In section seven, we arrive at the question of how to evaluate ToM in future DL systems.